 When you zoom out, incident management applies to every facet of life, from how you manage a flat tire to how emergency services handle extreme weather events.

 Zooming into the business world, incident management provides a playbook for addressing events that impact daily business operations.
-It could be a website or app crash, or a hardware issue (the printer stopped working).
+It could be a website or app crash, or a hardware problem (the printer stopped working).

 What is Automated Incident Management?